-This topic describes how to run the Hello NV12 Input Classification sample application.
-The sample demonstrates how to use the new NV12 automatic input pre-processing API of the Inference Engine in your applications.
-Refer to Integrate the Inference Engine New Request API with Your Application for details.
+Hello NV12 Input Classification C Sample demonstrates how to use the NV12 automatic input pre-processing API of the Inference Engine in your applications:

-Upon the start-up, the sample application reads command-line parameters, loads a network and sets an image in the NV12 color format to an Inference Engine plugin.
+Upon the start-up, the sample application reads command-line parameters, loads specified network and an image in the NV12 color format to an Inference Engine plugin.
+Then, the sample creates an synchronous inference request object.
 When inference is done, the application outputs data to the standard output stream.

 The sample accepts an uncompressed image in the NV12 color format.
 To run the sample, you need to convert your BGR/RGB image to NV12.
 To do this, you can use one of the widely available tools such as FFmpeg* or GStreamer*.
 The following command shows how to convert an ordinary image into an uncompressed NV12 image using FFmpeg: